Tesla was removed from two prominent safety rating lists

 Consumer Reports, the Insurance Institute for Highway Safety (IIHS), and the National Highway Traffic Safety Association (NHTSA) are three of the leading organizations that rate cars in terms of safety.
 Their ratings go a long way in the auto industry, building consumer trust.

-It was due to a move Tesla made to its safety systems on their Model 3 and Y cars.
-Tesla removed radar capability from its systems in order to test their new camera-based “Tesla Vision” feature, leading all bodies to pull the ratings.
+.
+Tesla removed radar capability from its systems in order to test their new camera-based "Tesla Vision" feature, leading all bodies to pull the ratings.

 So what was the damage?
 For Consumer Reports, they had previously called both models a "Top Pick" in terms of safety.

 IIHS had also given the models their highly coveted Top Safety Pick+ rating.
 And the NHTSA, which had previously given both models marks for having several important safety features, removed them from their website.